wszqkzqk/live-photo-conv/README-zh.md

 Options:
   -h, --help         Show help message
-  -v, --version      Display version number --color=LEVEL      Color level, 0 for no color, 1 for auto, 2 for always, defaults to 1 --exclude-exif     Do not copy EXIF data
+  -v, --version      Display version number --color=LEVEL      Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 --exclude-exif     Do not copy EXIF data
   --with-exif        Copy EXIF data (default) --exclude-xmp      Do not copy XMP data